 Yes, that one!
 Give (BPA-free) menstrual cups, period underwear, and reusable cotton pads a try.
 This will keep the 10,000 tampons (and plastic applicators) that the average woman uses in her lifetime out of our landfills.
 Think of all the things you can buy with the money you’ll save.
 Fair trade chocolate, anyone?

 15. Give Ugly Veggies and Dented Cans a Chance

-16. Give Old Clothes New Life
+16. Reuse Old Clothes

-17. Replace Your Bottles With Bars
+17. Replace Your Soap Bottles With Bars

 Not that kind!
 Give plastic shampoo, conditioner, and soap bottles the boot.
 Bars are concentrated and last longer than bottled products, so you’ll save money, too.
 Or if you’re feeling ambitious, try handcrafting your own homemade beauty products.
-Another gift-worthy skill!

 18. Make Your Own Cleaning Products

 Did you know that conventional cleaning products are full of harmful endocrine disruptors and other chemicals that leach into our sewage systems, waterways, and bodies?
 Fortunately, it's pretty easy to make your own eco friendly cleaning products: try combining baking soda with lemon juice and vinegar to clean your counter-tops, showers, toilets, and floors.